Rosé-Spiked Berry Crostata

 - • Vanilla ice cream to serve

 This recipe combines beautiful Fourth of July–themed colors with rosé wine, which had just hit the summer party scene when I first made this and continues to be popular.
 My mother-in-law always makes our wonderful meal for the Fourth and I bring dessert, so it’s always a chance for me to experiment with red, white, and blue sweets!
+The beauty of the rosé-spiked berry crostata is very adjustable with whatever berries are in season, or whichever are your favorite!

 - Preheat the oven to 350 degrees.
 Line a rimmed baking sheet with parchment paper.